commercetools/commercetools-payone-integration/docs/Field-Mapping.md

 With PAYONE:

- * if a difference between the payment total and the line item totals occurs, Is it OK to just not set the price of the line items or will that lead to a rejection from PAYONE?
-Background can be partial payments (e.g. a part paid with a voucher) or the infamous absolute discount rounding issue.
- * `sd[n]` "delivery date"  and `ed[n]` delivery end date fields: What is their meaning?
- * `sequencenumber` / idempotenz von transaktionen.
-   * ist die sequencenumber bei direkter authorization (CT charge) 0 oder 1?
-   * bei capture kann man die sequence_number übergeben, das ist dann implizit indempotenz.
+geklärt:

+With CT Product Management:

+ * Muss der Interaction Type manuell alle theoretisch vorkomenden Felder haben oder gibt es so etwas wie eine freie String->String Map?
  * Wie übersetzen wir price, receivable, balance in  amountPlanned, amountAuthorized, amountPaid
- * How to set `capturemode` -> NK discuss internally how to find out that a capture is the last delivery.
-   * e.g. IF the sum of Charge transaction amounts incl. the now to do Charge equals amountPlanned, THEN it's the last?
-   * (allowed values: completed / notcompleted ).
-Mandatory just with Billsafe & Klarna.  ->
- * What is the `bankbranchcode` and the ` bankcheckdigit` ?
-   * branch code is part of the bank identifier code, differs in length e.g. in France, Greece...
- * `protect_result_avs`  TODO when does this matter?
- * what does the bankcode have to do with sorting?

-With CT Product Management:

  * `customermessage` of an error -> was discussed at CT to add to PaymentStatus and was discarded until needed.
 Is needed now.
  * How to represent due amounts that are higher (or lower) than the initial amountPlanned?  (due to dunning and chargeback fees).
  * The definiton of the amountAuthorized field is unclear: Is it the amount that is remaining (not yet charged) from the auth or is it just the sum of all successful authorizations?
  * Give precise reasoning why payment changes should be processed through messages instead of querying for the transactionState.
  * do we have a working and robust Message endpoint listener implementation for Java?
+ * How to set `capturemode` -> NK discuss internally how to find out that a capture is the last delivery.
+   * e.g. IF the sum of Charge transaction amounts incl. the now to do Charge equals amountPlanned, THEN it's the last?
+   * (allowed values: completed / notcompleted ).
+Mandatory just with Billsafe & Klarna.  ->

- * Stuff that should be built in (NKs Impression);
+Stuff that should be built in (NKs Impression);
   * redirect / cancel / error / success URLs (redirectInfo Object)
-  * reference Nr. (use key?)
+  * reference Nr. (a use case for the `key` feature? )
   * Customer oriented status LText
+  * maybe something that makes the difference between originally planned amount and current receivable transparent (dunning fees etc)

 ## PAYONE fields that map to custom CT Payment fields